 Task 1.
-In conjunction with the Chancellor's Office and CSU's Office of General Counsel, develop a written policy, document, or statement by senior leadership to establish expectations, guidelines, and/or definitions of conduct.
+In conjunction with the Chancellor's Office and CSU's Office of General Counsel, develop a written policy, document, or statement by senior leadership to establish expectations, quidelines, and/or definitions of conduct.

-- A. The written framework should address unprofessional conduct, abusive conduct, microaggressions, acts of intolerance, and other disruptive behavior in the living, learning, and working environment. - B. The written framework must also address intersections with free speech and academic freedom, including the explicit recognition that the CSU cannot discipline for protected speech. - CSULB has a process for responding to Other Conduct of Concern (OCC).
+- A. The written framework should address unprofessional conduct, abusive conduct, microaggressions, acts of intolerance, and other disruptive behavior in the living, learning and working environment. - B. The written framework must also address intersections with free speech and academic freedom, including the explicit recognition that the CSU cannot discipline for protected speech. - Per campus Labor Relations' request, CSULB is working with the Chancellor's Office for proper guidance and definitions around Other Conduct of Concern (OCC).
 CSULB will work with the Chancellor's Office to review for additional resources and infrastructure as guidance becomes available.